hexane360/atomlib/docs/index.rst

-structlib Documentation
+atomlib Documentation
 ===================================

-structlib is a collection of utilities for creating, manipulating, and visualizing atomic structures.
+atomlib is a collection of utilities for creating, manipulating, and visualizing atomic structures.

 Contents